RichardBradley/liquibase.github.com/documentation/installation-windows.md

 For Liquibase to run correctly, Java must be installed on your Windows machine.
 To verify that Java is installed on your computer:
 1. In your Windows Start Menu Search, Type “cmd” to open the Command Prompt.
-2. In the Command Prompt window, type: java.exe -version If you see the error: ‘java.exe’ is not recognized as an internal or external command, operable program or batch file, navigate to [https://www.java.com/en/download](https://www.java.com/en/download) to install Java.
+2. In the Command Prompt window, type: `java.exe -version` If you see the error: `‘java.exe’ is not recognized as an internal or external command, operable program or batch file`, navigate to [https://www.java.com/en/download](https://www.java.com/en/download) to install Java.

 ### Verification #3: Run the Liquibase Help Command ###

 Another way to verify that you installed Liquibase correctly on your computer is to run the Liquibase Help Command.
 To run the command:
 1. In your Windows Start Menu Search, Type “cmd” to open the Command Prompt.
-2. In the Command Prompt window, type: liquibase --help
+2. In the Command Prompt window, type: `liquibase --help`

 ## Common Troubleshooting ##